Towards Green Automated Machine Learning: Status Quo and Future Directions: Introduction

 In the spirit of the recent work on Green AI, we seek to transfer the ideas and problems to the field of AutoML, we dub this paradigm \textit{Green AutoML}.
 The foundation thereof is the quantification of the environmental footprint of AutoML approaches (Section~\ref{sec:measuring_environmental_impact}).
 In general, we identify four categories of actions the community may take towards the reduction of the environmental footprint of research on AutoML.
 The design (Section~\ref{sec:approach_design}) and benchmarking (Section~\ref{sec:benchmarking}) of AutoML systems are both key aspects to consider for improving the environmental footprint.
 Furthermore, being transparent about that footprint (Section~\ref{sec:transparency}) can give valuable additional information about an AutoML approach.
-Lastly, appropriate research incentives (Section~\ref{sec:research_incentives}) could direct the AutoML research into a more sustainable direction.
-Additionally, we elaborate on the prospects of AutoML (Section~\ref{sec:prospects-of-automl}), prior to concluding this paper.
+Lastly, appropriate research incentives (Section~\ref{sec:research_incentives}) could direct the AutoML research in a more sustainable direction.
+Additionally, we elaborate on the trade-off between focusing on environmental impact and the freedom of research (Section~\ref{sec:trade-off_freedom_environmental_impact}) and on the prospects of AutoML (Section~\ref{sec:prospects-of-automl}), prior to concluding this paper.